 Overwatering your philodendron can cause serious issues that can be fatal to the plant.
 The most common symptoms that you are overwatering a philodendron are wilted and yellow leaves, limp stems, soggy soil, and an unpleasant musty odor.
 As the overwatering continues, the roots start to brown or blacken and rot can set in.

-Unfortunately, the symptoms associated with overwatering, such as yellowing and wilted leaves, look similar to the symptoms associated with underwatering.
+Unfortunately, the symptoms associated with overwatering, such as wilted, yellowing leaves on your philodendron, look similar to the symptoms associated with underwatering.

 The easiest way to tell the difference between the two is to look at and feel the soil.
 If the soil is dry, the plant is underwatered, while soggy soil indicates the philodendron is overwatered.